FlorinaDrastaru/ChessEngine/README.md

 <u> **Check** </u>

 The methods in this class have the purpose to check the state of a piece from a position.
-So, we can find out if a piece is attacked and if yes, we can find out which are the moves that can be made in order to save the piece and get off from the attack.
+So, we can find out if a piece is attacked and if yes, we can find out which are the moves that can be made in order to save the piece.

  The are also methods that move a piece from a position to other one and eventually, undo it, restoring the board to the previous state.